beamly/AndroidStaggeredGrid/README.md

 AndroidStaggeredGrid
 =====================

-An Android staggered grid view which supports multiple columns with rows of varying sizes.
+An Android staggered grid view which supports multiple columns with rows of varying sizes .

 The `StaggeredGridView` was developed due to requirements for the Etsy app not met by any existing Android libraries.
 Namely a stable implementation with the ability to have a different number of columns in landscape & portrait,